puppetlabs/bolt/pre-docs/writing_yaml_plans.md

 This command takes the relative or absolute path to the YAML plan to be converted and prints the converted Puppet language plan to stdout.

 **Note:** Converting a YAML plan might result in a Puppet plan which is syntactically correct, but behaves differently.
 Always manually verify a converted Puppet language plan's functionality.
 There are some constructs that do not translate from YAML plans to Puppet language plans.
-These are listed \[TODO: insert link to section below!\] below.
+These are [listed](#yaml-plan-constructs-that-cannot-be-translated-to-puppet-plans) below.
 If you convert a YAML plan to Puppet and it changes behavior, [file an issue](https://github.com/puppetlabs/bolt/issues) in Bolt's Git repo.

 For example, with this YAML plan: